Water quality

 Direct exceedances of the ADWG were used rather than the 95th percentiles for compliance of individual chemical parameters.

-We analysed 46,505 test analytes from our drinking water supplies (customer tap sample locations) throughout South Australia to determine health-related compliance.
-We achieved 99.95 per cent E. coli compliance across customer tap sample locations with detections in 5 regional systems.
+We analysed 48,499 samples from our drinking water supplies (customer tap sample locations) throughout South Australia to determine ADWG health-related compliance.
+Statewide, we achieved 100.00 per cent E. coli compliance and 99.99 per cent compliance with ADWG health-related parameters, exceeding our targets and confirming the safety of our water supplies.

-While we strive for 100 per cent compliance at all times, the ADWG acknowledges that occasional exceedances may occur and for most characteristics these occasional excursions beyond the guideline value are not necessarily an immediate threat to health.
-In accordance with the guidelines and the interagency Water/ Wastewater Incident Notification and Communication Protocol, all detections were immediately communicated to SA Health, investigated by us and corrective actions implemented as agreed with SA Health.
-SA Health confirmed that the drinking water we provide to customers is safe and that our responses effectively mitigated any risks to public health.
+While we strive for 100 per cent compliance at all times, the ADWG acknowledges that occasional exceedances may occur, and for most characteristics, including trihalomethanes, these occasional excursions beyond the guideline value are not necessarily an immediate threat to health.
+In accordance with the guidelines and the interagency Water/Wastewater Incident Notification and Communication Protocol, all detections were immediately communicated to SA Health, investigated by us and then corrective actions implemented as agreed.
+SA Health confirmed that the drinking water we provide to customers is safe, and our responses effectively mitigated any risks to public health.

 We apply the ADWG Framework for Management of Drinking Water Quality which includes 2 components for the management of incidents: